FRC Seeks Increased Revenue Allocation to States, Fiscal Sustainability at All Levels

 Muruako also praised President Bola Tinubu’s fiscal reforms, particularly in tax policy, stating that such measures would enhance revenue generation at the state and local government levels.

-The Head, Strategic Communications Directorate, FRC, listed notable discussants at the workshop to include Chairman, Revenue Mobilisation Allocation & Fiscal Commission (RMFAC), Dr. Mohammed Shehu; Accountant General of the Federation, Dr. Oluwatoyin Madein; Chairman, State Commissioners Forum and Commissioner for Finance, Ekiti State, Hon.
-Akintunde Oyebode.
+The Head, Strategic Communications Directorate, Fiscal Responsibility Commission, listed notable discussants at the workshop include Chairman, Revenue Mobilisation Allocation & Fiscal Commission (RMFAC), Dr. Mohammed Shehu; Accountant General of the Federation, Dr. Oluwatoyin Madein; Chairman, State Commissioners Forum and Commissioner for Finance, Ekiti State, Hon.
+Akintunde Oyebode

 They engaged in in-depth discussions on revising the revenue allocation formula to enhance fiscal federalism and promote development at sub-national levels.